MosaicismChromosomal mosaicism; Gonadal mosaicism

 Tests will likely need to be repeated to confirm the results, and to help determine the type and severity of the disorder.

-How well you do depend on which organs and tissues areaffected (for example, the brain or heart).
+How well you do depends on which organs and tissues are affected (for example, the brain or heart).
 It is difficult to predict the effects of having two different cell lines in one person.

-In general, patients with a high number of abnormal cells have the same outlook as people with the typical form of the disease (those who have all abnormal cells).
+In general, people with a high number of abnormal cells have the same outlook as people with the typical form of the disease (those who have all abnormal cells).
 The typical form is also called non-mosaic.

-Patients with a low number of abnormal cells may only be mildly affected.
-They may not discover that they have mosaicism until they give birth to a child who has the typical (non-mosaic) form of the disease.
+People with a low number of abnormal cells may be only mildly affected.
+They may not discover that they have mosaicism until they give birth to a child who has the non-mosaic form of the disease.
 Sometimes a child born with the non-mosaic form will not survive, but a child born with mosaicism will.

 Complications depend on how many cells are affected by the genetic change.